About the research

 The research consists of a two part report:

-‘English as an Additional Language (EAL) and educational achievement in England: An analysis of the National Pupil Database’, by Professor Steve Strand, Oxford University
+- Part One: ‘English as an Additional Language (EAL) and educational achievement in England: An analysis of the National Pupil Database’, by Professor Steve Strand, Oxford University

-‘A systematic review of intervention research examining English language and literacy development in children with English as an Additional Language (EAL)‘, by Professor Victoria Murphy, Oxford University.
+- Part Two: ‘A systematic review of intervention research examining English language and literacy development in children with English as an Additional Language (EAL)‘, by Professor Victoria Murphy, Oxford University.